-This early exposure allows you to observe firsthand what it looks like to be a doctor; explore and identify career opportunities; and find inspiration through real patients, licensed naturopathic doctors, and your future mentors.
+This early exposure allows you to observe firsthand what it looks like to be a doctor; to explore and identify career opportunities; and to find inspiration through real patients, licensed naturopathic doctors and your future mentors.

 Year Two: Hydrotherapy Treatment and Administrative Skills

 In your second year, you’ll dive into the classic naturopathic modality of hydrotherapy.
 Under the supervision of licensed physicians, you’ll develop patient communication skills while administering hydrotherapeutic treatments.
 Why is this important?
-Hydrotherapy is a great, low-risk first step into treating actual patients.
-You’ll gain responsibility while still having the backup of licensed doctors diagnosing and prescribing the hydro treatment.
+Hydrotherapy is a low-risk first step into treating actual patients.
+You’ll gain responsibility while still having the support of licensed doctors diagnosing and prescribing the hydrotherapeutic treatment.

 Year Three: Weekly Patient Care Within the Medical System

-“I encourage third-year students to learn the logistics of working in a clinic, so that in the fourth year they’re just focusing on quality patient interactions.” -Dr. Kelly Baltazar, Interim Associate Dean of Clinical Education
+“I encourage third-year students to learn the logistics of working in a clinic, so that in the fourth year they’re able to focus on quality patient interactions.”-Dr. Kelly Baltazar, Dean, College of Naturopathic Medicine